code4innerpeace/DefectDojoAcunetixParsers/README.md

     "pk": 33
   }
 ```
+#### Testing

+I was able to import Acunetix JSON report with appx 400 vulnerabilities without any issue into DefectDojo.

 #### Known Issues

 <b>Issue 1:- If you get below exception.
 Make sure 'Admin' User profile info is update with email id and other details.</b>